 Losing a loved one because someone else was acting carelessly can result in significant costs to you and your family.
 These costs include the loss of both the financial and emotional contributions of your loved one.

-How North Carolina Defines Wrongful Death
+How Does North Carolina Define Wrongful Death?

-North Carolina law defines wrongful death as “the death of a person is caused by a wrongful act, neglect, or default of another.”
-The statute allows the deceased person’s estate (typically represented by a family member) to bring a claim against the person or corporation that would “liable to an action for damages.”
+North Carolina law defines wrongful death as “the death of a person caused by a wrongful act, neglect, or default of another.”
+The statute allows the deceased person’s estate (typically represented by a family member) to bring a claim against the person or corporation that would be “liable to an action for damages.”

 4 Important Things to Know About Your NC Wrongful Death Claim